Teal Deal: Blue–green party

 Another speculated outcome is the formation of a new political party.
-In the mid-1990s new Zealand had a blue–green party, the Progressive Green Party, made largely of former Green Party activists, which sought to combine environmentalist policies with right-wing politics.
-The party polled poorly in the 1996 general election and disbanded soon after, with most members joining the "Bluegreens" faction of the National Party.
+In the mid-1990s New Zealand had a blue–green party, the Progressive Green Party, which sought to combine environmentalist policies with right-wing politics, and another economically centrist environmental party, Green Society.
+Both parties were made up largely of former Green Party activists unhappy about the Greens' left-wing position and their decision to join the left-wing Alliance.
+The parties both polled poorly in the 1996 general election, achieving 0.26% and 0.11% of party votes respectively and no electorates.
+The Progressive Greens disbanded soon after, with most members joining the "Bluegreens" faction of the National Party, and Green Society also disbanded without contesting any other elections.

 Following the 2017 election, there was talk of a new centrist green political party being formed.
 Commentators have cited National's lack of potential support partners as the biggest impediment they face in forming a government in the future and a newly created party being a potential solution.
 Speculation heightened during the 2018 Northcote by-election when former Green Party leadership candidate Vernon Tava sought (unsuccessfully) the National nomination.
-Tava has since been touted as the front-runner to lead any new party.
+Tava was subsequently touted as the front-runner to lead any new party.
 In January 2019 he told media that a party truly having the environment at its heart was absent from the political scene.
 He reaffirmed his enthusiasm for the notion of a new environmentalist party and said he would consider leading such a party.

 Tava launched the Sustainable New Zealand Party on 10 November 2019.
-National's deputy leader Paula Bennett said she thought the party had a chance of attracting Green voters who were upset of focusing on cannabis instead of more environmental policies.
+National's then-deputy leader Paula Bennett said she thought the party had a chance of attracting Green voters who were upset of focusing on cannabis instead of more environmental policies.
 Shaw said he wished Tava luck with the party.
-Sustainable New Zealand won only 1,880 party votes, 0.1% of the total, at the 2020 general election and had no candidates elected.
+Sustainable New Zealand won only 1,880 party votes, 0.07% of the total, at the 2020 general election and had no candidates elected.
 The party was subsequently dissolved on 15 December 2021.